promised-ai/redpoll-website/content/blog/explainable-problems.md

 ## Explanations are not knowledge

 An explanation gives us information about a specific decision or prediction.
 It does not tell us what the machine knows.
 It does not tell us about the knowledge inside the machine that shaped that decision or prediction.
 If we're using deep learning on particle accelerator data, the AI has some internal model of how to classify particles by their collision characteristics -- which physicists would probably be pretty interested in -- but to get at that knowledge using explanation, we'd have to piece it together by asking about every possible prediction.
-In the mean time we do not understand the limits of the machine's knowledge, or when and how it can fail.
+In the mean time we do not understand the limits of the machine's knowledge, or when and how the machine can fail.

 ## Explanation makes inappropriate trust worst

-People have a tendency to anthropomorphize things, and to find patterns that don't exist.
+People anthropomorphize machines.
+They attribute human intentions and characteristics to things that display the slightest human qualities.
 We also tend to trust people.
 Trusting people is important for learning.
 If I distrust everything you say, I cannot learn from you.
 If I trust you implicitly, I can accept everything you say without question, which allows me to learn quickly.
-People anthropomorphize machines.
-They attribute human intentions and characteristics to things that display the slightest human qualities.
+Since explanation is a human behavior, it primes people to expect other human behaviors from the machine, and because of this, people will tend to over trust the machine.

 In 1996 Gary Kasporov lost to *Deep Blue*, IBM's chess-playing supercomputer.
 Deep Blue made a very perplexing move that threw Kasporov through a loop.
 In [an interview with Time](https://time.com/3705316/deep-blue-kasparov/
 ) Kasporv said: